unfor19/kubernetes-localdev/README.md

 Remember the section [Create a Kubernetes Cluster](#create-a-kubernetes-cluster)?
 We used the argument `--driver=docker`, which instructs minikube to use its [docker driver](https://minikube.sigs.k8s.io/docs/drivers/docker/).
 From the Kubernetes perspective, it's equivalent for choosing the [Docker runtime](https://www.docker.com/products/container-runtime#:~:text=Docker%20Engine%20is%20the%20industry's,and%20Windows%20Server%20operating%20systems.) as the [Container runtime](https://kubernetes.io/docs/setup/production-environment/container-runtimes/).
 Eventually, this means that [Kubernetes Workloads](https://kubernetes.io/docs/concepts/workloads/) will run as Docker Containers.

 As you can see from the last step, minikube's Docker Daemon runs containers that belong to the [Kubernetes Cluster](https://kubernetes.io/docs/concepts/architecture/).
-The Kubernetes object that represents a group of containers, or a single container, is called a [Kubernetes Pod](https://kubernetes.io/docs/concepts/workloads/pods/).
+The Kubernetes object representing a group of containers, or a single container, is called a [Kubernetes Pod](https://kubernetes.io/docs/concepts/workloads/pods/).
 If you're already familiar with [Docker Compose](https://docs.docker.com/compose/), then writing a [Pod's YAML configuration](https://kubernetes.io/docs/tasks/configure-pod-container/static-pod/#pods-created-via-http) is quite similar to writing a [docker-compose.yaml](https://docs.docker.com/compose/gettingstarted/#step-3-define-services-in-a-compose-file) file.

 ### Curl The Docker Daemons <!-- omit in toc -->

-If you think about it, the Docker CLI sends API requests to the [Docker Engine API](https://docs.docker.com/engine/api/v1.41/) which is part of the Docker Daemon.
+If you think about it, the Docker CLI sends API requests to the [Docker Engine API](https://docs.docker.com/engine/api/v1.41/), which is part of the Docker Daemon.
 Let's do a quick test to see if we can [curl](https://curl.se/) the Host's (macOS/Windows) Docker Daemon and minikube's Docker Daemon.

 1. **macOS/WSL2**: curl the [info](https://docs.docker.com/engine/api/v1.41/#operation/SystemInfo) endpoint of the **Host's** Docker Daemon
    ```bash